Northeast District Kill Switch Safety Video

-U.S. Coast Guard Petty Officer 3rd Class Rajesh Harrilal, a public affairs specialist at the Northeast District, talks about the importance of having a kill switch on your vessel in Boston, Massachusetts, July 14, 2025.
+Petty Officer 3rd Class Rajesh Harrilal talks about the importance of having a kill switch on a vessel in Boston, Massachusetts, July 14, 2025.
 Kill switches are a piece of safety equipment that stops a vessel's engine in the event the operator is thrown from the console.
 (U.S. Coast Guard video by Petty Officer 3rd Class Rajesh Harrilal)

 |Date Taken: